 Valentine's Day is now celebrated globally.
 In Denmark, they exchange “lover’s cards” or a “joking letter” which might contain a humorous poem or rhyme written on cut paper and signed anonymously.
 In South Africa women may pin to their sleeves the name of their someone special.
 In most places around the world, it has become quite commercialized.
 According to the National Retail Federation, total spending for Valentine’s Day for 2018 in the US will top $19 Billion.

-After marriage and kids my valentine’s day holiday morphed into something expanded -it included parental love and indeed more responsibilities!
+After marriage and kids, my valentine’s day holiday morphed into something expanded -it included parental love and indeed more responsibilities!
 I can remember nearly 20 years ago sitting patiently with my first born as she wrote her name on 12 homemade valentines cards for the kids in her preschool class.
 Each year and with each child the experience has changed.
 Early on I worried what other mothers would think when my son insisted on store bought Star Wars cards- not an iota of personalization.
 With my third, our focus has shifted away from sweets (due to wellness and sensitivity to food allergies) and our planning requires more pacing and advance thought.
 Classroom culture has morphed as well to a more sensitive and inclusive one.
 My youngest's child’s teacher wrote this year, “If you send cards, send one for each child!”
 And she insisted on allergen free treats or no treats at all- an effort to keep children with food allergies worry-free and safe.

 I can’t help but wonder if this reflection on the origins of Valentine’s Day doesn’t to some degree highlight hope and direction for us all.
 A highly sexualized, violent ritual eventually morphed into a tamer, more romanticized celebration.
 And a few centuries later, even our preschoolers can safely join in - celebrating friendship!!
 Thank you, elementary teachers, for leading a new way, lighting a path to inclusion, kindness and thoughtfulness.
 May your lessons expand a bit to middle, then high school, in some age appropriate way - not through controlled inclusion, but through reflection on the message we send each other and society at large.
+May in start to include more awareness and sensitivity to sexual spectrum.
 While I am a strong believer in celebrating romantic love - especially my own - I like the idea of also including family and friendship love in our modern Valentine’s rituals.
 How can we in our intimate circles and communities be joyful around the 14th - celebrating all sorts of love, but also mindful of those who are hurting - those who have lost loved ones, are alone, or simply feel alone?
 Should our thoughts focus as much on those who have lost a job, who battle an illness, or whose family is tiny and/or distant as the one who makes our heart throb?
 My youngest will join my Valentine outing tonight - at an intimate dinner for three!
 And just to get those creative juices flowing and stretch her a bit beyond the Hallmark, candy and chocolate hyped holiday...
 I will ask her not just, "Who is/are your Valentine(s)?" but also, "Who in your world could use a Valentine the most?"